Roth IRA Basics: Tax-Free Growth and Retirement Benefits

 Tip: Always check the IRS income limits for the current year before making contributions.

-Failing to contribute before the deadline means missing out on a year of tax-free growth.
+Failing to contribute before the deadline means missing a year of tax-free growth.

 • Mistake: Forgetting to fund your Roth IRA before the April 15th tax deadline.